WLAN-Pi/developers/CONTRIBUTING.md

   test: adding tests
   ```

+  Using these prefixes in your PR title makes it easier for maintainers to triage and label incoming work at a glance.

 - **Don't manually edit `debian/changelog`** - This is updated separately using `dch` from `devscripts`

 ## Pull requests